The FCC has recently clarified it the rules regarding HIPAA and patient telephone calls, but fails to properly consider automated telephone calls.

 There has been some confusion reported by healthcare authorities over the rules regarding HIPAA and patient telephone calls, and how rules outlined by HIPAA comply with the Telephone Consumer Protection Act (TCPA).
 The Federal Communications Commission (FCC) has recently issued a Declaratory Ruling and Order to clear up any confusion, 24 years after the TCPA was introduced.

 The FCC ruling clarifies the rules regarding HIPAA and patient telephone calls made by covered entities and their Business Associates (BAs).
-The ruling also exempts covered entities (CEs) and Business Entities from certain TCPA legislation under some specific circumstances.
+The ruling also exempts covered entities (CEs) and Business Entities from certain TCPA legislation under specific circumstances.

 Rules Regarding HIPAA and Patient Telephone Calls